netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 Processing by update-fixed-info.xsl can be enabled/disabled using the `Automatic Fixes` check box in the System Configuration menu.
 By default, it is enabled.

+Some important tasks handled in upgrade-fixed-info.xsl:

+- creating URLs for metadata with attached files (eg. onlineResources with 'File for download' in iso19139)
+- setting date stamp/revision date
+- setting codelist URLs to point to online ISO codelist catalogs
+- adding default spatial reference system attributes to spatial extents

+A specific task required for the MCP update-fixed-info.xsl was to automatically create an online resource with a URL pointing to the metadata.show service with parameter set to the metadata uuid.
+This required some changes to the update-fixed-info.xsl supplied with iso19139.
+In particular:

+- the parent elements may not be present in the metadata record
+- processing of the online resource elements for the metadata point of truth URL should not interfere with other processing of online resource elements

+Rather than describe the individual steps required to implement this and the decisions required in the XSLT language, take a look at the update-fixed-info.xsl already present for the MCP schema in the iso19139.mcp directory and refer to the dot points above.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Creating the templates directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~